Everything developers need to know about Bat Surveys in 2021

 What is a Bat Survey?
 On this page, you can find all the information you’re ever likely to need to know about bat surveys and what happens next.
 And if for some reason you don’t, our friendly bat consultants are available to answer your questions.
 A great place to start learning is the video below by Robert Oates, Managing Director of Arbtech.

-We know that bats might not have been in your game plan and the original costings for your project, so we do appreciate you’re a little worried about what comes next.
-Fortunately, our team have never failed to secure a planning consent for a client where bats have been found or are even suspected to be present at a site.
+We know bats weren’t in your game plan and the original costings for your project, so we do appreciate that you are a little worried about what comes next.
+Fortunately, our team have never failed to secure planning consent for a client where bats have been found or were suspected to be present on a site.

-With a huge team of fully licensed ecologists all over the country, we have among the broadest and deepest bat expertise of any ecological consultancy in the country.
-If you’re submitting a planning application in 2021, then this page is everything you need to know.
+With a huge team of fully licensed ecologists all over the country, we have among the broadest and deepest bat expertise of any ecological consultancy in the UK.
+If you’re submitting a planning application in 2023, then this page features everything you need to know.

 First, some background – what is it that defines a bat roost?

-A bat roost can be found in a number of different places including; caves, cracks in trees, lofts, and barns and even under loose, hanging tiles on the exterior of properties.
-Bats like to set up their roosts where there is a safe place to hibernate, raise their babies and find insects and water to feed on.
+A bat roost can be found in a number of different places.
+Bats roost in caves, cracks in trees, lofts and buildings close to the natural environment, rural communities and woodlands such as agricultural buildings, livestock buildings and barns.
+Potential roosting features can even include within a loft space, or under weatherboarding, roof voids and loose, hanging tiles such as the roof tiles on slate roofs on the exterior of properties.
+Generally speaking, bats find roosting opportunities where there is a safe place to hibernate, raise their babies and find foraging areas for insects and water to feed on.

-There are day roosts, transitionary roosts, feeding roosts, maternity roosts, and many more besides.
-Each of these will be spatially different and provide the bats with a place of security from predators, while being relatively stable in terms of their exposure to changes in temperature, humidity, wind, noise and light.
+Roost types include day roosts, feeding roosts, maternity roosts, transitionary roosts or roosts that are chosen as suitable foraging habitats, breeding sites and resting places, and many more.
+Each of these bat roosts will be spatially different and provide the bats with natural habitats that offer security from predators while being relatively stable in terms of their exposure to changes in temperature, humidity, wind, noise and light.

 When can bat surveys be done?

-If bats are present or evidence of bats is found, or there is medium to high potential for roosting – such as hanging tiles, gaps in walls, unsealed properties or infrastructure close to woodland – you will have to propose mitigation or habitat enhancements for bats in your planning application.
+If individual bats are present, evidence of bats is found or there is medium to high potential for roosting – such as hanging tiles, gaps in walls, unsealed properties or infrastructure close to woodland – you will have to propose mitigation measures or habitat enhancements for bats in your planning application.

-Without this mitigation, there would be a net loss of habitat—the cause of bat population decline that drove lawmakers to legally protect bats and their roosts in the first place.
+Without this mitigation, your project may affect bats present on the site and there would be a net loss of habitat – the cause of bat population decline that drove lawmakers to legally protect bats and their roosts in the first place.
+Mitigation work could range from simple changes such as installing bat boxes for crevice dwelling bats, to more significant changes such as relocating bats to other areas inside or outside of the site.

-Typically, preliminary roost assessment prices start from £299+VAT, as they represent around a day’s work.
-Emergence surveys involve several visits to the site, at night, normally by at least two surveyors (so all angles of the building are covered.)
+Typically, Preliminary Roost Assessment prices start from £299+VAT, as they represent around a day’s work.
+Emergence and Re-Entry Surveys involve several visits to the site, at night, normally by at least two surveyors to ensure that all angles of the building are covered.

-This means that costs for the emergence survey are more expensive, typically costing in excess of £789+VAT as they represent around two-three or more day’s work.
+This means that costs for the Emergence Survey are more expensive, typically costing in excess of £789+VAT as they represent around two to three day’s work.

 Looking for a competitive quote?
-We all want the best price possible for services we get and not only are our costs are very low, but we have 16 years of experience doing this.
-If you use Arbtech, you’ll be guided through the preliminary roost assessment process by the best in the business whilst getting amazing value for money too.
+We all want the best price possible for the services we get, and not only are our costs very low, but we have 18 years of experience doing this.
+If you use Arbtech, you’ll be guided through the PRA process by the best in the business while getting amazing value for money too.

 Bat Surveys and the Law – How are Bats Protected?

-All species of bat native to the UK are legally protected through their inclusion in Schedule II of the Conservation of Habitats and Species Regulations 2017 and Section 9 of the Wildlife and Countryside Act 1981.
+All species of bat native to the UK are legally protected through their inclusion in habitats regulations, namely Schedule II of the Conservation of Habitats and Species Regulations 2017 and Section 9 of the Wildlife and Countryside Act 1981.

-Harming animals and or disturbing bats or their roosts is a criminally prosecutable offence.
-In 2020, a London division of Bellway Homes was fined £600,000 (plus court fees, the prosecution’s costs, and an award to the Bat Conservation Trust (BCT)) for the destruction of a bat roost without the appropriate licence in place.
+Harming and/or disturbing bats and their roosts is a criminally prosecutable offence.
+For example, in 2020, a London division of Bellway Homes was fined £600,000 (plus court fees, the prosecution’s costs, and an award to the Bat Conservation Trust (BCT)) for the destruction of a bat roost without the appropriate licence in place.

-Bat surveys and licensing are hardly what you might call “cheap”, but (speculating) a belt and braces approach might have cost a tiny fraction of that overall cost (not to mention the criminal record for the company executive held responsible); maybe 1/100th of the fine, or something like that.
-There is a considerable volume of additional, well-established case law supporting prosecutions for development disturbing bats, which twice has reached the Supreme Courts!
+Bat surveys and licensing are hardly what you might call ‘cheap’, but a belt and braces approach might have cost a tiny fraction of that overall cost, not to mention the criminal record for the company executive held responsible; maybe 1/100th of the fine, or something close to that figure.
+There is a considerable volume of additional, well-established case law supporting prosecutions for development disturbing bats, which twice has reached the Supreme Courts.

-For more information on bat protection and licencing rules in England and Wales, as well as in Scotland and Northern Ireland, the government offers insight from or Environment, Food and Rural Affairs (DEFRA):
+For more information on bat protection and licencing rules in England and Wales, as well as in Scotland and Northern Ireland, the government offers insight from the Department for Environment, Food and Rural Affairs (DEFRA):

 Current bat protection laws make it illegal to: